 Watch: PJ Dozier discusses playing in SC Pro-Am, NBA future

 “Just got to find what is going to get me out on the court and do that night in and night out.
-That is what I have learned and will build my game around that,” said Dozier, who scored 13 points Tuesday in the Pro-Am.
+That is what I have learned and will build my game around that,” Dozier said.
 “My dream was to be out there and to play in an NBA game.
 I have done that.
 So now I am going to continue to strive and create new goals and aspirations for myself.”